First Ostomy Blowout After Six Months: Share Your Experience

 Oct 06, 2011 1:38 am

-I guess I've done pretty good being able to avoid an ostomy leak/blowout for my fist 6 months with an ostomy.
+I guess I've done pretty well being able to avoid an ostomy leak/blowout for my first 6 months with an ostomy.
 But tonight I had my first.
 I wear a 2-piece system, and evidently the bag pulled loose from the wafer at the bottom.
 It was a mess.
 I'm just grateful that it happened at home rather than when I was out and about.
 Very good reason to always have your supplies with you.

 So when was your first blowout?